HGARgG-0710/math-expressions.js/README.md

 ### 11.sort

-This function takes a numeric array and returns it sorted from smallest to largest(or opposite, from largest to smallest) number, depending on second parameter(that is a boolean).
+Returns an array sorted.
+It could be sorted forwards or backwards depending on the second argument.

 From math-expressions.js: